seoyeon3/Breast-Cancer-Classification/README.md

 The objective of this project is to build a machine learning model that can classify tumors as malignant or benign based on structured clinical features.

 ## Live Application
-Users can input clinical features and receive real-time predictions.
+Users can input clinical features and receive real-time predictions powered by the XGBoost model.
 This project is deployed as a Streamlit web application: [![Live Demo](https://img.shields.io/badge/Live%20Demo-Streamlit-brightgreen)](https://breast-cancer-xgboost-app-yu88jyhseihqtfoymsxymm.streamlit.app/)